Dennisl123/copyURL/README.md

 # copyURL
 NVDA add-on for copying the current page or link URL to the clipboard.

+Author
+Dennis Long

+ Contact
+dennisl@fastmail.com